 1. Why do I need to be saved?

 Most people only focus on this physical aspect of death.
 To be sure, at funerals we use phrases like, “He’s in a better place,” or “Now she’s at peace.”
-But most of us don’t really understand that the Bible also talks about spiritual death.
+But most of us don’t understand that the Bible also talks about spiritual death.
 Spiritual death is the separation of our soul and spirit from God.
-When a person who has been saved dies, their spirit instantly goes to be with God in Heaven, but if they have never been saved, then their spirit is separated from God in Hell.
-(See Revelation 21:8) So, when it comes to the question of why we need to be saved, the answer is clear: it is because our sin separates us from God.
-We fall short of His standard of perfection, and because of that we’ve earned spiritual death and eternal separation from Him.
+When a person who has been saved dies, his spirit instantly goes to be with God in Heaven, but if he has never been saved, then his spirit is separated from God in Hell (see Revelation 21:8).
+So, when it comes to the question of why we need to be saved, the answer is clear: it is because our sin separates us from God.
+We fall short of His standard of perfection, and because of that, we’ve earned spiritual death and eternal separation from Him.